Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Bounty

-A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the AXIASolar Council to indicate that there is a need to do some task for the AXIASolar network and allowing users to receive SOLAR in return for working on that task.
+A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the AXIACoin Council to indicate that there is a need to do some task for the AXIACoin network and allowing users to receive SOLAR in return for working on that task.

 ## Bridge

-A parachain that acts as an intermediary between the AXIASolar Relay Chain and an external chain, in such a way that it appears to the Relay Chain that the external chain is a parachain (i.e., meets the AXIASolar Host's requirements of parachains).
-Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with AXIASolar.
+A parachain that acts as an intermediary between the AXIACoin Relay Chain and an external chain, in such a way that it appears to the Relay Chain that the external chain is a parachain (i.e., meets the AXIACoin Host's requirements of parachains).
+Bridges allow for interaction between other blockchains, such as Ethereum and Bitcoin, that are not natively compatible with AXIACoin.

 ## Byzantine Fault Tolerance